-Computers for Tanzania - fourth and final shipment is on its way!
+Computers for Tanzania - final shipment released from customs!

 For seven years Mildmay Rotarians have collected unwanted but usable computer equipment, professionally cleared hard drives, packed, loaded and shipped x4 to Tanzania schools.